sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 To begin with, WebAssembly is more compact than JavaScript source code, making it faster to fetch from the server.
 Then WebAssembly doesn't need parsing; it's already compiled down to virtual instructions which only need decoding like in actual hardware.
-The engine can do this decode much faster than parsing JavaScript code to an IR.
+The WebAssembly compiler can do this decode much faster than the JavaScript engine parsing JavaScript code to an IR.

 Then benefits of WebAssembly from actual compilation kick in.
 JavaScript needs to be compiled to multiple versions based on what types are in use (similar to any other dynamically typed language).
 WebAssembly is a sound, statically typed language, which has its types encoded during offline compilation on to WebAssembly.
-Therefore, it doesn't need monitoring (in the interpreter) to figure out the types, and maintain multiple versions.
-The JavaScript engine also doesn't need to do most optimizations, except for platform and hardware dependent ones, as everything else is already done in static compile time.
+Therefore, it doesn't need monitoring to figure out the types, and maintain multiple versions.
+Unlike in the JavaScript engine, WebAssembly also doesn't need to do most optimizations, except for platform and hardware dependent ones, as everything else is already done in static compile time.

-Since WebAssembly doesn't need assumptions (such as which type certain object is) during interpretting, the JavaScript engine doesn't  need to bail out and reoptimize as such errors never occur.

-Finally, WebAssembly also allows you to manage memory manually (it only supports manual memory management as of now, but automation is to be added as an option) which allows you to avoid expensive garbage collection during interpretation.
+Since WebAssembly doesn't need assumptions (such as which type certain object is) during interpretting, the compiler doesn't  need to bail out and reoptimize as such errors never occur.
+Finally, WebAssembly also allows you to manage memory manually (it only supports manual memory management as of now, but automation is to be added as an option) which allows you to avoid expensive garbage collection.

 Therefore, WebAssembly only requires compiler backend, module loading frontend, security sandboxing and supporting VM components in the existing JavaScript engine,